 Change or clean your AC’s air filters at least once a month to keep your system running at peak performance.

 Block the sun from overheating your home.
 Inside, use shades, blinds, and drapes.
 Outside, use awnings, trees, and shrubs.

 Insulate your water heater.
 Water heating makes up about one-fifth of the energy costs in your home, and if you cover the tank with a jacket or a blanket.
 An estimation shows that you can reduce your water heating by almost 10%, and consequently your total bill by almost 2% with this simple trick.

 Plug electronic devices into a power strip, then turn the strip off when not in use to save in energy costs.
 Because even when they’re turned off, home electronics in “standby” mode use energy to power features like clock displays.

 Get rid of air leaks because small cracks in your home can have a big effect on your energy bill.
-They will make you heat more in winter and will use more of your AC in summer time, heat cameras show that sometimes very dramatically.
-A quick fix is to simply caulk any leaks around doors, windows and the frame of your home.
+They will make you heat more in winter and will use more of your AC in the summertime, heat cameras show that sometimes very dramatically.
+A quick fix is to simply caulk any leaks around doors, windows, and the frame of your home.